tarakciemre/Diagrammatic/group/giray_log.md

 ### ~ 8/05/2020 ~
 ****
+We understand the Resize class we found online.
 I helped design of Resize class.
 I helped design of Resize class listeners.
 I helped design of upcoming stages of drawing arrows.